Domicile (law): Canada

 Canada is a bijural country, but the common-law provinces follow the rules of domicile unless there is statutory authority to state otherwise.
 This means that within Canada a person has a domicile of origin which can be displaced by a domicile of choice.
 To obtain a domicile of choice two factors have to be met, "the acquisition of residence in fact in a new place and the intention of permanently settling there ... in the sense of making that place [one's] principal residence indefinitely".

-An individual who successfully obtains a domicile of choice they can still abandon it.
+An individual who successfully obtains a domicile of choice can still abandon it.
 A person abandons a domicile of choice in a country, "by ceasing to intend to reside there permanently or indefinitely, and not otherwise."
 Loss of domicile "requires an intention to cease to reside in a place coupled with acts that end one's residence".

 Overall, the concept of domicile and its importance has declined over the years, in relation to a connecting factor for choice of law, as a basis of jurisdiction, and as a basis for recognizing foreign divorces.
 However, this concept and the tests explained were discussed in an Alberta case, Foote v Foote Estate, below.